linchpin/post-type-spotlight/readme.txt

 == Screenshots ==

+1. The publish area with the featured toggle.
+2. The featured list block
-1. The settings page.
+3. The settings page
-2. Options on the edit screen
+4. Options on the edit screen
-3. Markup example when using `post_class();`
+5. Markup example when using `post_class();`
-4. Shows featured posts in post edit tables.
+6. Classic Editor Checkbox Toggle

 == Changelog ==

 = 3.0.0 =

-* Removed Yarn as package manager
+* Improved compatibility with the Block Editor and the enhancements it brings
 * Added npm as base package manager
-* Removed Gulp as build tool
 * Added ESLint for JS linting
 * Added Stylelint for CSS linting
 * Added EditorConfig for consistent coding styles